topranks/evpnlab/README.md

 root@debiantemp:~#
 ```

-Either way the containerlab topology file will run an image called "debian:clab".
+Either way the containerlab topology file will run an image called "**debian:clab**".
 The above process creates an image with this name, if you use another container you can alias it to this name using "docker tag <image_id> debian:clab".

 #### 4. Install containerlab